Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Methodology

 \subsection{Fast-slow TTA Framework}

 Non-continual TTA treats each sample as an independent learning event.
 The adaptation process can fit the current sample without affecting future samples; however, the learned knowledge cannot be transferred to future samples.
-In contrast, continual TTA can utilize the learned knowledge, but fitting the current sample might severely affect TTA performance on future samples.
+In contrast, continual TTA utilizes learned knowledge, but overfitting the current sample can adversarially degrade performance on future samples.
 For instance, if the model overly fits the current sample and (model collapse), the performance on future samples will significantly degrade with continual TTA, whereas in non-continual TTA, the performance remains unaffected.

 We propose \textbf{Fast-slow TTA}, a new CTTA framework that leverages learned knowledge while retaining the benefits of non-continual TTA, as shown in Figure~\ref{fig:scheme}.
 Fast-slow TTA aims to learn meta-parameters $\phi_t$ which evolve slowly over time.
 Instead of always starting the adaptation process from the pre-trained parameters, as in non-continual TTA, we start from $\phi_t$ at time step $t$.
 Specifically,